Tips for installing the machine on FI

 IPv6 address assignment

-Set up a local distribution mirror
+Set up your local distribution mirror

 Set up automatic security updates